-Womens oppression is not purely a struggle for women as it is a class issue but we hold that women have the right to organise seperately because it is they who suffer the oppression.
-We do believe, though, that the priorities of the womens movement have reflected the fact that it largely consists of middle class women.
+Women's oppression is not purely a struggle for women, it is also a class issue, but we hold that women have the right to organise separately because it is they who suffer the oppression.
+We do believe, though, that the priorities of the womens' movement have reflected the fact that it largely consists of middle class women.
 We believe that it must become more relevant to working class women.
-Our priorities are those issues which immediately effect thousands of working class women e.g. work, childcare, housing, etc.

-We believe in the right of women to control their own fertility.
+Our priorities are those issues which immediately effect thousands of working class women e.g. work, child-care, housing, etc. We believe in the right of women to control their own fertility.
 Women must be free to decide to have children or not, how many and when.
 Thus we believe in the right to free contraception and abortion on demand.

 For these demands to be won as many working class women as possible must be brought together to build confidence and defeat the isolation that comes from being in the home.
-Thus in campaigns to win these demands our emphasis is on building in workplaces and on the estates where women are directly affected.
+Thus, in campaigns, to win these demands our emphasis is on building in workplaces and on the estates where women are directly effected.